Probing the superconducting gap structure in the noncentrosymmetric topological superconductor ZrRuAs: RESULTS AND DISCUSSION

 \subsection{ZF-${\mu}$SR Measurements}

-We have also carried out ZF-${\mu}$SR experiments above and below $T_{{\rm c}}$ to verify whether the time-reversal symmetry is preserved or not in ZrRuAs.
-The ZF $\mu$SR spectra can be well described by a damped Gaussian Kubo-Toyabe (KT) depolarization function \cite{Toyabe}, $G_{\rm ZF}(t) = A_1 G_{\rm KT} e^{-\Lambda t}$.
-Here, $\Lambda$ represents the electronic relaxation rate and $G_{\rm KT}$ is the Gaussian KT function which is expected from an isotropic Gaussian distribution of randomly oriented static (or quasi-static) local fields at the muon sites and is defined as $G_{\rm KT}=\left[\frac{1}{3} + \frac{2}{3}\left(1-\sigma_{\rm KT}^2t^2\right)e^{\left(-\frac{1}{2}\sigma_{\rm KT}^2t^2\right)} \right]$.
-As can be seen from Fig.~\ref{fig6}, the $\mu$SR asymmetry spectra recorded above and below $T_{{\rm c}}$ show no noticeable change.
-The inset of Fig.~\ref{fig6} shows the temperature dependence of $\Lambda$.
-At very low temperature, $\Lambda$ slightly increases from the base line (drawn taking the 10~K data as a reference point).
-The onset of this enhancement is at a much lower temperature than $T_{{\rm c}}$ signaling the fact that this may not be related to broken time-reversal symmetry.
-We estimated the possible maximum spontaneous flux density due to superconductivity to be ($\Lambda_{0.27~\rm K}-\Lambda_{10~\rm K})/(2\pi\gamma_{\mu}) = 1.6~\mu$T which is several times smaller than that seen for Sr$_2$RuO$_7$~\cite{LukeTRS}.
+ZF-${\mu}$SR experiments have also carried out above and below $T_{{\rm c}}$ to verify whether the time-reversal symmetry is preserved or not in ZrRuAs.
+The ZF-$\mu$SR spectra can be well described by

+where $A_{\rm NSC}$ and $\Lambda_{\rm NSC}$ were fixed to the values determined from the TF-measurements.
+Figure~\ref{fig6} shows that the $\mu$SR asymmetry spectra recorded above and below $T_{{\rm c}}$ show no noticeable change.
+The inset of Fig.~\ref{fig6} shows the temperature dependence of $\Lambda_{\rm SC}$ which shows no considerable enhancement across $T_{\rm c}$.
+Furthermore, the maximum possible spontaneous flux density due to superconductivity can be estimated using \mbox{($\Lambda_{\rm SC}|_{0.27~\rm K}-\Lambda_{\rm SC}|_{10~\rm K})/(2\pi\gamma_{\mu}) = 3.3~\mu$T} which is several times smaller than that seen for Sr$_2$RuO$_4$~\cite{LukeTRS}.
 Thus, time-reversal symmetry is most likely preserved in the superconducting state of ZrRuAs.
-This is consistent with ordinary $s$-wave superconductivity in the system.
+This is consistent with $s$-wave superconductivity.